-Ever since power steering systems started to become commonplace in the 1960s, drivers have become used to turn their steering wheel without giving it a thought.
+Ever since power steering systems started to become commonplace in the 1960s, drivers have become used to turning their steering wheel without giving it a thought.

 It’s become so common that most people have never driven a vehicle without power steering.
 This makes it all the more concerning when these systems fail, and it becomes hard to turn the steering wheel again.

 If you’re finding it hard to turn your steering wheel, don’t freak out!
 All it takes is a few quick repairs to get your vehicle back on the road.
 Let’s begin with the most common causes:

 The most common reason why a steering wheel is hard to turn is due to a faulty power steering pump or a broken serpentine belt.
-Low power steering fluid could also cause it, so it’s important to ensure the level is OK.
+Low power steering fluid could also cause it, so it’s important to ensure the level is okay.
 Low tire pressure could also result in harder steering.

 There are few problems more concerning than the inability to turn your steering wheel.
 So, if you’re experiencing this problem, you’re going to want to fix it as quickly as possible.